abid-ahmad/resistor-regression-analysis/README.md

   - p-values > 0.05 for all cases → **no statistically significant trend**.
   - Slopes close to zero, low R², and low F-statistics indicate **very weak correlation**.
   - Conclusion: **Percent error does not increase consistently** with resistance.
+- **Why Logarithmic Scale:** The resistor dataset spans three orders of magnitude (10 Ω to 1 MΩ).
+A standard linear scale would compress low resistance values, making them hard to compare.
+Using a log scale:
+  1. Improves visibility of both low and high resistance points.
+  2. Makes proportional differences easier to interpret.
+  3. Reduces skewness in regression visualization.

 ---